kbridenhaag/indonesia.nl/src/visa.md

 All international travellers who are allowed to enter Indonesia must follow Indonesian Health Protocol.
 Upon arrival the traveller must:

-1. Show a result of negative PCR Test that was taken maximum 48 hours before departure.
+1. Show a result of negative PCR Test that was taken maximum __48 hours before departure__.

-2. Show proof/certificate of a full dose COVID-19 vaccination minimum 14 days before the date of travel, e.g., stamp in the yellow vaccination book and print out the international QR code from the CoronaCheck website:
+2. Show proof/certificate of a __full dose COVID-19 vaccination__ minimum
+14 days before the date of travel, e.g., stamp in the yellow vaccination book and print out the international QR code from the CoronaCheck website:
 [https://coronacheck.nl/nl/print/](https://coronacheck.nl/nl/print/)

-3. Show proof of booking for quarantine accommodation.
+3. Show proof of __booking for quarantine accommodation__.

 4. Undergo a PCR test on arrival.